 Sabrina Welch, JSU

-Sabrina Welch, a doctoral student in coastal engineering at Jackson State University in Jackson, Miss., had the opportunity to travel to The Netherlands this past summer as part of the National Science Foundation-funded Partnerships for International Research and Education (PIRE) project, led by Texas A&M University-Galveston.
+Sabrina Welch, a PhD student in coastal engineering at Jackson State University in Jackson, Miss., had the opportunity to travel to The Netherlands this past summer as part of the National Science Foundation-funded Partnerships for International Research and Education (PIRE) project, led by Texas A&M University-Galveston.
 CRC co-PI Dr. Bruce Ebersole was also part of this trip.

 The trip, which is part of a project called “Coastal Flood Risk Reduction Program,” involved research and site visits related to flood risk mitigation strategy.
 Welch met experts regarding her selected research project, working with a Dutch mentor to investigate solutions related to coastal flooding.